aalbin/trinity4j/README.md

 ```

 ## add tag to all messages sent by me to users in groups I am a member of
+aka 'really complex example'
 ```
-var me = t4j.ref.User('albin@realdomain.com'),                  // this is me, hi!
+	// this is me, hi!
+var me = t4j.ref.User('albin@realdomain.com'),

-    group = t4j.ref.Group.byRelation('MemberOf').from(me),      // find all groups that I am a member of members = t4j.ref.User.byRelation('MemberOf').to(group),    // find all members of those groups messages = t4j.ref.Message.byRelation('SentTo').to(members).andBy('SentFrom').from(me),   //find all messages that I have sent to those users tag = t4j.n.Tag('SentWhenDrunk').merge(),                   // reference the tag "SentWhenDrunk" - using merge() ensures that it will be added to db if it didn't exist before addTags = tag.relTo('Tagged', messages),                    // connect the tag to all messages (oh dear) dbset = t4j.DbSet(me, group, members, addTags);             // commit change to a dbset t4j.add(dbset, function (e, r) { /*...*/ //});                  // send query to neo4j and handle the result
+	// find all groups that I am a member of group = t4j.ref.Group.byRelation('MemberOf').from(me),

+	// find all members of those groups members = t4j.ref.User.byRelation('MemberOf').to(group),

+	// find all messages that I have sent to those users messages = t4j.ref.Message.byRelation('SentTo').to(members).andBy('SentFrom').from(me),

+	// reference the tag "SentWhenDrunk" - using merge() ensures that it will be added to db if it didn't exist before tag = t4j.n.Tag('SentWhenDrunk').merge(),

+	// connect the tag to all messages addTags = tag.relTo('Tagged', messages),

+	// commit change to a dbset
+    dbset = t4j.DbSet(me, group, members, addTags);

+	// send query to neo4j and handle the result t4j.add(dbset, function (e, r) { /*...*/ });
 ```

 ## data types